-- Only registered Institute participants may enter. - Show secretary is disqualified from competition.
-Judges and stewards may enter the show but may not judge a class in which s/he has entered.
-Judges and stewards will be recused from selecting Best of Show if they have an entry under consideration. - Institute reserves the right to limit the number of entries on a first-come, first-admitted basis. - There are fourteen show classes: (1) extracted honey light, (2) amber, (3) dark, (4) chunk honey, (5) black jar, (6) cut-comb, (7) creamed honey, (8) mead, (9) flavored mead, (10) beeswax cake (a single molded piece of two pounds or more), (11) candle (poured or dipped, straight or ornamental), (12) original bee-related photography, (13) original bee-related art, and (14) beekeeping gadgets.
+- Only registered Institute participants may enter. - Judges, stewards, and show secretary are disqualified from competition. - Institute reserves the right to limit the number of entries on a first-come, first-admitted basis. - There are fourteen show classes: (1) extracted honey light, (2) amber, (3) dark, (4) chunk honey, (5) black jar, (6) cut-comb, (7) creamed honey, (8)

+mead, (9) flavored mead, (10) beeswax cake (a single molded piece of two pounds or more), (11) candle (poured or dipped, straight or ornamental), (12) original bee-related photography, (13) original bee-related art, and (14) beekeeping gadgets.
 Contestant may enter in any or all classes but may enter only once per class.

-• All honey and beeswax entries must have been produced by the submitter and within the last 12 months.
-This restriction does not apply to entries in mead, photography,
+•All honey and beeswax entries must have been produced by the submitter and within the last 12 months.
+This restriction does not apply to entries in mead, photography, art, and gadgets.

-- art, and gadgets. - All entries for honey and candles must be submitted in triplicate: i.e., three matching jars of honey, three boxes of cut-comb, or three candles.
-The only exemption is black jar; one is enough. - Submit extracted honey in standard one-pound queenline jars.
+- All entries for honey and candles must be submitted in triplicate: i.e., three matching jars of honey, three boxes of cut-comb, or three candles.
+The only exemption is black jar; one is enough. - Submit extracted honey in standard one-pound Gamber or queenline-type jars.
 Either plastic or glass is acceptable; jars with tamper-proof seals will be disqualified. - Submit chunk honey in standard one-pound chunk honey jars with wide mouths and straight sides.
 Insert only one piece of comb in jar. - Submit mead in clear 750 ml bottles. - The sole criterion in the black jar class is flavor.
-Your entry will be placed into a black jar by staff. - Beeswax entries must be pure beeswax. - Art and photography must be presented in a self-standing frame, and each accompanied with a 3 x 5 card giving the title, artist, and brief "story" behind the piece. - Do not label products in any way; an identifying code sticker will be assigned to your entry at registration. - All entries must be submitted by 11:30 am, Friday, May 14. - Judging criteria are selected at the discretion of chief judge.
+Your entry will be placed into a black jar by staff. - Beeswax entries must be pure beeswax. - Art and photography must be presented in a selfstanding frame, and each accompanied with a 3 x 5 card giving the title, artist, and brief "story" behind the piece. - Do not label products in any way; an identifying code sticker will be assigned to your entry at registration. - Entries will be accepted until 11:45 AM Friday. - Judging criteria are selected at the discretion of chief judge.
 All entries are judged on individual merit; class ribbons are awarded at judge's discretion.